philswatton/philswatton/README.md

 I'm Phil, a PhD student at the University of Essex.

 My research is in the broad realm of public opinion, elections, and quantitative research methods for analysing these things.
-At present I use R for my own work (and love it!), but can use Stata and hope to eventually incorporate Python into my research toolkit.
+At present I use R for my own work, but can use Stata and hope to eventually incorporate Python into my research toolkit.
 You can learn more about me and my research on [my website](https://philswatton.github.io/), which is hosted [here](https://github.com/philswatton/philswatton.github.io) via GitHub pages.

 The main thing I currently use GitHub for is for storing the code relating to my research.
-At the moment these repositories are private, but when I manage to get a publication I aim to create public repositories containing the replication code.
+At the moment these repositories are private, but if/when I manage to publish something I aim to create public repositories containing the replication code.

 ### What I'm learning 👨‍🎓